 Increase your credit score

 Some larger lenders may accept students without a co-signer if they have strong credit and a steady income.
 If you’re new to credit or your credit score could use a boost, here are some steps you can take to improve it:

 - Get a credit card.
 You may qualify for a student credit card if you have income or someone willing to co-sign the card agreement.
 Using the card responsibly — keeping the balance low and making on-time payments — will help you start building healthy credit.
 If you already have a credit card and a good score, consider taking out another card to increase your credit limit while keeping your credit use low.

 - Become an authorized user.
 If you don’t qualify for a credit card yet, consider asking a friend or relative with excellent credit to add you to their account as an authorized user.
 Their positive credit use will be reported on your credit reports, too, which can help increase your own credit score.
 Just make sure you’re on top of your payments, as any missed payments on your part will negatively impact their score.

 - Add alternative data to your credit report.
 You can add your rent or utility bills to your credit reports, and the on-time payments may boost your credit score.

 Should you get a student loan without a parent?

-However, a student loan can help you earn a degree and get a job later on, and you’ll build credit along the way.
-You’ll need to figure out what you qualify for, weigh the pros and cons and figure out how you’ll repay the money before taking out a student loan without a parent.
+However, while it may be more difficult to get approved without a parent, a student loan can help you finance your degree.
+This, in turn, can open career and salary advancement opportunities and help you build credit along the way.
+To make the best decision for you, figure out which loans you qualify for, weigh the pros and cons and craft a repayment plan before taking out a student loan without a parent.